What Happens to Our House if My Spouse Dies?

 Children and grandchildren

 If you and your spouse were not married and they did not leave a will, all assets will defer to any children.
-There have been circumstances in the past where parents have had to sue their children to secure inheritance for themselves upon the death of their partner.
+There have been circumstances in the past where parents have had to sue their children to secure an inheritance for themselves upon the death of a spouse.